Medically reviewed by Katelyn Hagerty, FNP

 We’ve also discussed why it’s best to avoid damage in the first place, as well as the effects that chemical damage can potentially have on female hair loss.

-With the right habits, even severe damage from bleaches, dyes and styling products can usually be improved.
+With the right habits, even severe damage from bleaches, hair dyes and styling products can usually be improved.
 Try the 11 tips and techniques below to reverse chemical damage and grow thick, smooth and healthy hair once again.

 Shampoo helps wash away dirt, sweat, dead skin cells and sebum — a type of natural oil that can build up on your scalp over time.